umputun/tg-spam/README.md

 - check user against [Combot Anti-Spam System](https://cas.chat) (CAS)
 - check the overall similarity of the message to the known spam messages
 - compare with the list of stop words

-If the message is considered spam, the bot will delete it and ban the user.
+- if the message is considered spam, the bot will delete it and ban the user.

 ----
 <div align="center">